When running a business, the “Ignorance is bliss” approach may seem tempting but may create major roadblocks when trying to scale heights.

 1.Strengths: This can be anything that sets your business apart from your competition like knowledge, experience, certifications, workforce, product /service uniqueness, location, you could include things from your SHINE list.

-2.Weakness: Anything that’s hindering your progress ex: bad reviews, cash flow problems, too many employee absence etc.
+2.Weakness: Anything that’s hindering your progress ex: bad reviews, cash flow problems, too many employee absences, etc.